 Final taxes payable and receivable are dependent on many factors, including outcomes of tax litigation and resolution of disputes.
-The resolution of these uncertainties may result in adjustments to the Company's tax assets and liabilities.
+The resolution of these uncertainties may result in adjustments to the Company's tax assets and liabilities and value added tax receivable balances.